bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ```

 ### 2.3 PDO
-Since SDO can only deal with one object dictionary per single message frame, a communication using SDO may be seem inefficient.
-Alternative way to deal with this issue is to use PDO - it is used for real-time data transfer (e.g., motor position, velocity, torque).
+Since SDO deals with a single object dictionary per single message frame, a communication using SDO may be seem inefficient - because we need some overhead when using SDO (such as index and subindex).

+Alternative way to deal with this issue is a method of using PDO - in most of cases, PDO is used to transfer desired/current motor values (e.g., motor position, velocity, torque) in a real-time manner.

 PDO can be categorized into TxPDO and RxPDO.
 For PDO communication, we have to first map object to PDO entry.
 When using Faulhaber motor driver, PDO mapping can be done by using motion manager.
 (It can be downloaded here)